-The present work designed and implemented a hybrid algorithm by combining the genetic algorithm meta-heuristics (GA) with the nearest neighbor algorithm (NN).
-We combined these algorithms to solve the Capacitated Vehicle Routing Problem with Time Windows and a single depot (CVRPTW).
-The proposed implementation optimizes the distribution for an auto-part trading company within the urban perimeter of Quito city - Ecuador, by designing a script coded in C# language.
-Besides, to evaluate the quality of the solutions generated by the proposed hybrid algorithm, different instances of the problem were built by taking small samples from the whole customer's information.
-To compare the performance of our algorithm, we used a VRPTW model encoded in GAMS.
-In addition, we applied the problem from the case-study company in real instances.
-As a result, the generated sequences of the routes travelled by the trucks reach an improvement of close to 20%.
-We calculated that percentage using the Euclidean metric.
+In the present work, a hybrid algorithm is designed and implemented, by combining genetic-algorithm meta-heuristics, and the nearest neighbor heuristics, aimed at solving the capacitated vehicle routing problem with time windows (CVRPTW):.
+The proposed implementation optimizes the distribution for an auto-parts trading company, within the urban perimeter of the city of Quito-Ecuador.
+By design, a script coded in C# language is developed.
+Besides, in order to evaluate the quality of the solutions generated by the proposed hybrid algorithm, different instances of the problem are built, by taking small samples from the whole customers' information.
+For comparison purposes, the mathematical model of the CVRPTW available in the GAMS optimization software is considered.
+As well, real instances of the problem are considered, on which the generated routes reaches an improvement up to 20% of the distances traveled by the routes traditionally used in by the case-study company.